chef/chef-web-docs/chef_master/source/config_rb_server_optional_settings.rst

    Enable stream downloading of cookbooks.
 This setting (when ``true``) typically results in improved cookbook download performance, especially with the memory usage of the **bookshelf** service and the behavior of load balancers and proxies in-between the chef-client and the Chef server.
 Default value: ``true``.

 ``bookshelf['vip']``
    The virtual IP address.
 This may point at an external storage location, such as Amazon EC2.
-See :ref:`external_bookshelf_settings` for more information on configuring external bookshelf.
+See `AWS external bookshelf settings </server_components.html#external-bookshelf-settings>`__ for more information on configuring external bookshelf.
 Default value: ``127.0.0.1``.

 bootstrap
 -----------------------------------------------------